 Grid trading is structurally advantaged in oscillating, range-bound markets.
 It is structurally disadvantaged in sustained directional trends, because the price moves too far in one direction for the grid to complete round-trips.
 A market trending sharply downward will repeatedly trigger the buy side of the grid without the corresponding sell, accumulating inventory that loses value as the price continues to fall.

-The practical result: when conditions are unfavorable, FIS does not try to adapt or optimize the grid parameters to survive a crash.
+The practical result: when conditions are unfavorable, RXI does not try to adapt or optimize the grid parameters to survive a crash.
 It pauses deployment entirely.
 Capital sits in cash.
 The grid earns nothing that period — but it also loses nothing.

 This is not a prediction system.
-FIS does not forecast whether a bear market is coming.
+RXI does not forecast whether a bear market is coming.
 It reads what the market is doing right now, and when the answer is “trending hard in one direction,” it steps aside.

 The Tail Protection Finding

 The cost of this protection is real and worth naming: those same 47 periods included some positive-return years for grid strategies operating in other assets.
 The average grid return in those defensive-period folds, for assets that would have performed positively, was approximately plus 12%.
-FIS pauses those as well.
+RXI pauses those as well.
 There is no perfect filter.
 The regime detection does not distinguish, within a defensive-period classification, which individual assets might have ranged profitably through the bear market.
 It pauses deployment broadly.

 The net result: removing the worst defensive-period outcomes moves the mean annual return across the dataset from negative 9.5% to negative 7.3% and reduces the daily portfolio standard deviation from approximately 44% annualized to approximately 38% annualized.
 The Sharpe ratio at the portfolio level changes only marginally — because Sharpe penalizes all volatility, including upside variance — but the tail risk profile changes materially.